The relative isoperimetric inequality for minimal submanifolds with free boundary in the Euclidean space: Introduction

-The logarithmic Sobolev inequality for the Euclidean space was first proved by Gross \cite{Gross}.
-Ecker generalized it to any submanifold in the Euclidean space \cite{Ecker} with a non-optimal constant.
-Brendle \cite{Brendle2019b} improved Ecker's inequality and obtained a sharp constant.
-Theorem \ref{thm1.5} is a boundary version of Brendle's result.

-It is well known that the isoperimetric inequalities, Michael-Simon and Allard inequality and the logarithmic Sobolev inequality are very useful in differential geometry and geometric analysis, especially in the study of minimal submanifolds and curvature (and inverse curvature) flows for closed submanifolds.
-We believe that our inequalities are also very useful for the related problems with boundary, especially curvature flows of submanifolds (or hypersurfaces) with free boundary, on which there has been recently a lot of work.
+The isoperimetric inequalities, the Michael-Simon and Allard inequality, are very useful in differential geometry and geometric analysis, especially in the study of minimal submanifolds and curvature flows for closed submanifolds.
+We believe that our relative inequalities are also very useful for the related problems with boundary, especially curvature flows of submanifolds (or hypersurfaces) with free boundary, on which there has been recently a lot of work as partially mentioned above.

 \